-- You may not be eligible for an ABLE account if your age of onset of disability is after age 26, or your disability does not meet the threshold to document significant disability below age 26.
-The greater disability community will continue to work with Congress to raise the age of onset beyond age 26, however, this will take time. - If you establish an ABLE account and do not use all the resources in the account before you die, the remaining funds are subject to a payback provision to the state if you used Medicaid for any supports and services.
-A few states have passed laws to eliminate the Medicaid payback provision. - You are limited to total contributions of \$15,000 annually.
-There are no such restrictions in an SNT or Pooled Income Trust (PIT).
+- You may not be eligible for an ABLE account if your age of onset of disability is after 26, or your disability does not meet the threshold to document significant disability before age 26.
+The greater disability community will continue to work with Congress to raise the age of onset beyond 26, however, this will take time. - If you establish an ABLE account and do not use all the resources in the account before you die, the remaining funds may be subject to a payback provision to the state if you used Medicaid for any supports and services.
+Outstanding qualified disability expenses, funeral and burial expenses and Medicaid buy-in premiums will be reimbursed to the estate prior to payback and, if funds remain, they are payable to your estate according to the probate laws in your state.
+Remember to research your state because some, but not all states, have eliminated the Medicaid payback provision. - You are limited to total contributions of \$16,000 annually unless you are employed and meet the rules for additional ABLE to Work contributions.
+There are no such restrictions in an SNT or Pooled Trust.